 Brian Young is the founding Executive Director of Action Network, a non-profit provider of technology to the progressive movement.
 Previously, he spent nearly a decade working at the forefront of the digital revolution in politics, serving as John Kerry’s Digital Director, consulting with many major progressive organizations, and helping getting the Howard Dean campaign’s digital strategy get off the ground in 2003.
 He’s also run Congressional campaigns, been a documentary filmmaker, a community organizer, and a union member as a film/television technician in IBEW.

 Amy Chin-Lai (she/her) is passionate about mobilizing progressive activism through great technology.
-As the Engineering Partnerships Manager at Action Network, Amy supports and trains organizers on how to use the tools effectively and reach higher levels of engagement.
-When Amy is not monitoring email click rates, you can find her listening to true crime podcasts and talking to her dogs, Skippy and Axel.
+As the Solutions Engineer at Action Network, Amy is one of the backend engineers and specializes in integrations, building advanced features, and email deliverability.
+She’s been at Action Network since 2017, where she’s helped thousands of digital organizers use their tools in more engaging ways.
+When Amy is not monitoring email click rates, you can find her listening to true crime podcasts, acting as steward for the Action Network union, and walking her dog, Axel.

 Other sessions: How and Why You Should Treat Your Email Community with Respect

 Julia has been running electoral and issue digital campaigns for the last 15 years.
 She’s the Digital Strategy and Analytics Director at GPS Impact.
 And previously, she ran the marketing team at ActBlue, responsible for brand identity and outgoing mass communication.
 She is a proud alumna of MoveOn, PCCC, Courage Campaign and Common Cause.